Kambourakis

 the ice-cream and yogurt with fruit honey and nuts

 market.
-At Boulis you can get fresh orange juice,
+You can get fresh orange juice,

 breakfast, espresso drinks, beer, ouzo and

 anything short of a meal.
-If you are lucky

 Simos

-one of the three 'real
+Restaurant is one of the three 'real

 restaurants' according to Stavros Kalogirou.
 As he